xinba123/statement_latex/README.md

 	Bankstatement.tex: latex file.
 File to Compile
 	Csv-camt.def: define the structure of the table in the statement

-# A list of dependent packages
+# A list of dependent packages(Just in case missing packages)

   longtable
   tabularx